-I am a Senior Fellow at the
+I am a Research Associate in the

-My research focuses on designing proteins from scratch to help us understand
+, I focused on designing proteins from scratch to help us understand

-the determinants of protein structure and advancing our ability to make proteins with
+how proteins fold, and advancing our ability to make proteins with

-we described a set of principles for designing an intricate structural motif, curved sheets, found
+a set of principles for designing an intricate structural motif, curved sheets, found

 a number of priciples, which we then tested by making proteins from scratch.

 Up-to-date code for generating proteins with curved sheets can be found in this GitHub